Bafta Film Awards 2019 - When is the ceremony, how can I watch and who might win?

 The historical tragicomedy The Favourite, starring Olivia Colman as a fragile Queen Anne, leads the pack with a total of 12 Bafta nominations.
 Colman stars alongside Emma Stone and Rachel Weisz, who play two courtiers vying for the monarch’s affections.

-In a surprise decision, Rami Malek won Best Actor in a Drama at the Golden Globes for his performance in Bohemian Rhapsody — can he replicate his success?
-He’s up against Cooper and British actor Christian Bale (who also won in his category, Best Actor in a Musical or Comedy, at the Golden Globes).
+Rami Malek was the surprise winner of Best Actor in a Drama at the Golden Globes for his performance in Bohemian Rhapsody — can he replicate his success at Bafta?
+He’s up against Cooper and British actor Christian Bale (who also won in his category, Best Actor in a Musical or Comedy, at the Globes).
 Bale is nominated for his performance in Vice, for which he drastically altered his physical appearance to play former Vice President Dick Cheney.

 Among the nominees for Best Film are BlacKkKlansman, The Favourite, Green Book, Netflix’s Roma and A Star Is Born.
 Green Room was a surprise hit at the Golden Globes, winning a clutch of awards including Best Motion Picture – Comedy or Musical and Best Screenplay.